quantxt/qtcurate-sdk-python/README.md

 ```

 Now you can mine data via dictionaries.
 First you have to prepare additional options.
+`vocabId` (required) id of the dictionary.
 `title` is optional but it is highly recommended for easier distinction between different tagging jobs.

-`vocabValueType` (Optional): can have one of the following values: `NONE`, `STRING`, `DOUBLE`, `DATETIME`.
-If set, the engine will extract only entities that are associated with an entity of this type.
+`vocabValueType` (Optional): can have one of the following values: `NUMBER`, `DATETIME`, `REGEX`.
+If no extraction type
+is set, the dictionary will be used for tagging documents.
+If set, the engine will extract only entities that are
-`vocabPath` (Required): The path to entity QtDict.
-Path is returned either after creation of a new QtDict or via listing of existing dictionaries.**There is no limit on the number of files and dictionaries that can be processed via tagging_files function**
+associated with an entity of this type.
+If `REGEX` is set user will also need to provide the look up regular expression
+via `phraseMatchingPattern`.
+The following pattern matches on social securities numbers:

 ```
 tag.files("c351283c-330c-418b-8fb7-44cf3c7a09d5")
-tag.title("My data mining with files and dictionaries") tag.search_rule("user-example-com/58608b1f-a0ff-45d0-b12a-2fb93af1a9ad.csv.gz", DictionaryType.NONE)
+tag.title("My data mining with files and dictionaries") tag.search_rule("758345h-a0ff-45d0-b12a-2fb93af1a9ad", vocab_value_type_input=DictionaryType.REGEX,

-tag.tagging_files()
+                phrase_matching_pattern="(\d{3}-\d{2}-\d{4})")

+tag.create()
 ```
 #### Response

 ```
 {
-"index": "puvqrjfhqq",
+    "id": "puvqrjfhqq",
-"title": "My data mining with files and dictionaries", "get_phrases": true,
+    "title": "My data mining with files and dictionaries", "excludeUttWithoutEntities": true,
-"maxTokenPerUtt": 35,
-"minTokenPerUtt": 6,
-"excludeUttWithoutEntities": false,
-"stitle": null,
     "files": ["c351283c-330c-418b-8fb7-44cf3c7a09d5"],
     "searchDictionaries": [
         {
-"vocabPath": "user-example-com/58608b1f-a0ff-45d0-b12a-2fb93af1a9ad.csv.gz",
+            "vocabId": "58608b1f-a0ff-45d0-b12a-2fb93af1a9ad",
-"vocabValueType": "NONE"
+            "vocabValueType": "NUMBER"
         }
     ]
 }
 ```

-`index` represents the unique identification for the container that holds output labeled data.
+`id` is the extraction job id.
+You can use it to monitor status of the job or retrieve the results once completed.
-You can set index, autotag, maxTokenPerUtt, minTokenPerUtt, excludeUttWithoutEntities with following methods:
+You can set `sortByPosition`, `excludeUttWithoutEntities`, `stitle`, `query` with following methods:
 ```
-tag.index("some index")
-tag.autotag(True)
+tag.sort_by_position(True)
 tag.exclude_utt_without_entities(True)
-tag.max_token_per_utt(101)
-tag.min_token_per_utt(101)
 tag.stitle("some stitle string")
+tag.query("some query string")
 ```

 **Request parameters:**

 `chunk`
-(Optional, string) can be `SENTENCE` or `PARAGRAPH` or `NONE`.
-This will result in splitting of data into semantic chunks before processing.
-For example, this allows user to split the content of an article in semantic sentences and apply entity dictionaries at sentence level.
+(Optional, string) can be `SENTENCE` or `PAGE` or `NONE`.
+This will result in splitting of data into semantic chunks
+before processing.
+For example, this allows user to split the content of an article in semantic sentences and apply
+entity dictionaries at sentence level.

 `excludeUttWithoutEntities`
-(Optional, boolean) if `true` the output will only include chunks that have at least one label from the input dictionaries.
+(Optional, boolean) if `true` the output will only include chunks that have at least one label from the input

-`get_phrases`
-(Optional, boolean) if `true` auto tagging will be performed.

-`minTokenPerUtt` (Optional, int)

-`maxTokenPerUtt` (Optional, int)
+dictionaries.

 `stitle` (Optional, string) Override command.

+`query` (Optional, string) Set query for source.

 To delete a data container:
 ```